 To target the lateral head, your reps for triceps exercises need to involve locking out.
 This means using the top third of your maximum range of motion.

-This puts the maximum load on your triceps, helping you get the most out of each rep.
+This puts the maximum load on your lateral head triceps, helping you get the most out of each rep.

-Never bend beyond the lock out position or hyperextend your arm – this can cause strain and injury on your joints or tendons.
+Never bend beyond the lock-out position or hyperextend your upper arm – this can cause strain and injury on your joints or tendons.

 2. Don’t Allow Elbows to Flare out During Pushdowns and Extensions

-Allowing your elbows to flare out reduces the effectiveness of these exercises by removing the challenge off of your triceps.
+Allowing your elbows to flare out reduces the effectiveness of these long head triceps exercises by removing the challenge off of your triceps.

 If you find your elbows pointed outward, try lowering the weight or the amount of reps you complete to keep good form.